mlbench/mlbench-docs/installation.rst

    $ pip install mlbench-core

-This will add the ``mlbench`` CLI to the current environment, and will allow creation/deletion of clusters, as well as creating runs.
+This will install the ``mlbench`` CLI to the current environment, and will allow creation/deletion of clusters, as well as creating runs.

 .. code-block:: bash